Sheikh Joaan Crowns Winners Of HH The Father Amir Camel Racing Festival

-Doha, Qatar: President of Qatar Olympic Committee (QOC) HE Sheikh Joaan bin Hamad Al Thani crowned the winners in the final rounds of the annual festival for purebred Arabian camel racing on the Sword of HH the Father Amir Sheikh Hamad bin Khalifa Al Thani, held at Al Shahaniya racetrack on Friday, amid wide participation from GCC states.
+(MENAFN- Gulf Times) HE the President of Qatar Olympic Committee (QOC) Sheikh Joaan bin Hamad Al-Thani crowned the winners in the final rounds of the annual festival for purebred Arabian camel racing on the Sword of HH the Father Amir Sheikh Hamad bin Khalifa Al-Thani, held at Al Shahaniya racetrack on Friday, amid wide participation from GCC states.

 His Excellency also awarded two silver shelfa to Ahmed Rashid Al Mansouri, owner of the Amatar camel after winning the title of Al Hail (Omanis), and Salem Saeed Al Ketbi, owner of the Sultana camel, after winning the title of Al Hail (production).